Communication Design Students Win Advertising Awards

 Learn More

-The awards ceremony took place at the iconic Sony Hall in NYC on May 13, where Ian was officially recognized for his exceptional talent and creative vision.
+The award ceremony took place on May 13 at Sony Hall in New York City, where Ian was officially honored for his exceptional talent and creative vision.
+You can catch a glimpse of him at the event in the video here (timestamp: 1:14:20), or in the photo gallery here.

 34th Annual Communication Design Senior Portfolio Review